 Objective: To investigate a flower’s structure, sorting the parts and looking for patterns of similarities and differences.

 Give each pair of children a simple flower, such as a Peruvian lily (Alstroemeria), daffodil*, or tulip, and a magnifying lens.
 It is helpful if everyone has the same kind of flower.
 First, ask the children to observe their flowers and share things they notice and wonder about, making note of their questions.
 Have the children turn the flower upside down.
 Starting with the outermost layer, have them remove the parts in each concentric ring, putting similar parts together.
 (To see which is the outermost ring, look at a bud, or gently gather the petals of an open flower together as they would have been in bud, to see which are on the outside.)
-As they dissect their flowers, name and describe each flower part and its function.
-Provide older children with four index cards – labeled Sepals, Petals, Stamens, Pistil(s) – on which to place flower parts as they remove them.
+As they dissect their flowers, name and describe each flower part and its function, separating sepals, petals, stamens, pistil(s).

 *Daffodil parts can be confusing.
 The sepals and petals are joined together at their bases (not in clearly concentric rings) and they form a tube-like structure in the center of the flower.
 Inside, the stamens and pistils are very easy to find.
 See the Daffodil Anatomy diagram for a detailed description.